-ESD Assessment ESD Contribution [Enhancing, Neutral, Reducing]

-Instructions for completing the ESD Assessment:

-- (1) Delete this row from the table before finalising - (2) This document should provide a high-level overview of ESD measures proposed for the project.
-The detailed environment and sustainability measures are provided in the EHIA Report and Sustainability Plan and do not need to be provided in this document. - (3) Where options exist select the most appropriate text related to the project - (4) DO NOT EDIT THE TEXT EXCEPT WHERE THERE IS AN OPTION TO DO SO (e.g. will be/likely be).
-This text is shown in blue.
-Do not leave multiple options or contradictory statements. - (5) DO NOT ALTER OR ADD TEXT WITHOUT THE APPROVAL of the Technical Services Principal Advisor responsible for the environment or sustainability aspects (i.e. (1) Aboriginal Heritage/Native Title; (2) Sustainability (GHG, Circular Economy, Climate Change, Green Infrastructure); (3) Contamination; (4) Environment (Vegetation, Fauna, Noise, Air Quality, Non-Aboriginal Heritage)) - (6) Ensure no comments, blue text or highlighting/highlighted text remains upon finalisation.
-PDF format preferred. - (7) DIT Project Manager is to review and approve the ESD Report as part of drafting PPWC submission.

-Greenhouse Gas Emissions and Resource Use

-ESD Objective: Minimising the contribution to Greenhouse Gas Emissions and contributing to a more circular economy

-^{} it is expected that the majority of the text will be appropriate for projects that underwent planning and design prior to the June 2021 Master Specification update.
-However, slight variations may be necessary in some cases to account for differences in the Master Specification requirements/ tasks that applied to these projects.
+ESD A ssessment ESD Contribution [Enhancing, Neutral, Reducing] Instructio ns for completing the ESD Assessment: (1) (2) (3) (4) (5) (6) (7) Delete this row from the table before finalising This document should provide a high-level overview of ESD measures proposed for the pro- environment and sustainability measures are provided in the EHIA Report and Sustainabilit need to be provided in this document.
+Where options exist select the most appropriate text related to the project DO NOT EDIT THE TEXT EXCEPT WHERE THERE IS AN OPTION TO DO SO (e.g. will be text is shown in blue.
+Do not leave multiple options or contradictory statements.
+DO NOT ALTER OR ADD TEXT WITHOUT THE APPROVAL of the Technical Services Pre responsible for the environment or sustainability aspects (i.e. (1) Aboriginal Heritage/Native Sustainability (GHG, Circular Economy, Climate Change, Green Infrastructure); (3) Contant Environment (Vegetation, Fauna, Noise, Air Quality, Non-Aboriginal Heritage)) Ensure no comments, blue text or highlighting/highlighted text remains upon finalisation.
+Pre preferred.
+DIT Project Manager is to review and approve.the ESD Report as part of drafting PPWC sustainability approxements. ty Plan and do not be/likely be).
+This rincipal Advisor re Title; (2) nination; (4) DF format June 20 differenc ected that the majority of the text will be appropriate for projects that underwent planning an 21 Master Specification update.
+However, slight variations may be necessary in some ca es in the Master Specification requirements/ tasks that applied to these projects. house Gas Emissions and Resource Use bjective: Minimising the contribution to Greenhouse Gas Emissions and ircular economy contributing to a